-John Rains takes a pragmatic, efficient approach to the representation of both plaintiffs and defendants in complex business litigation.
-By focusing on battles that can be won, and minimizing the time and effort spent where it will not be to his clients’ advantage, John provides high quality representation in cases involving the False Claims Act, intellectual property, commercial contracts, business torts and professional liability.
+John Rains takes a pragmatic, efficient approach to the representation of plaintiffs and defendants in high-stakes litigation.
+By focusing on battles that can be won, and minimizing the time and effort spent where it will not be to his clients’ advantage, John provides high quality representation in several of the firm’s core practice areas.

 Representative Work